Patrick-L-Taylor/Portfolio-Management-Projects/README.md

 ### - Assumption:
  - Risk-Free Rate at 0.19% (Pre-Pandemic 2020 Monthly return of 10-year treasury bills)
 ## Process and Findings:
-** - Data Analysis:** Calculated mean returns based on the adjusted close for VOO and BLV.
+ - **Data Analysis:** Calculated mean returns based on the adjusted close for VOO and BLV.

-** - Risk Assessment:** Determined variance and standard deviation of returns.
+ - **Risk Assessment:** Determined variance and standard deviation of returns.

-** - Sharpe Ratio:** Computed using the formula:
+ - **Sharpe Ratio:** Computed using the formula:
 (E(R) - Rf)/StdDev(Porfolio) where E(R) is the Expected Return of Portfolio, R_f is the Risk-Free Rate, and StdDev(Portfolio) is the Standard Deviation of the Portfolio.

-** - Correlation Analysis:** Examined the covariance and correlation between VOO and BLV.
+ - **Correlation Analysis:** Examined the covariance and correlation between VOO and BLV.

-** - Portfolio Allocation:** Analyzed different asset allocations (e.g., 50% VOO, 50% BLV) and their impacts on portfolio metrics.
+ - **Portfolio Allocation:** Analyzed different asset allocations (e.g., 50% VOO, 50% BLV) and their impacts on portfolio metrics.

-** - Performance Metrics Analysis:** Evaluated mean return, variance, standard deviation, and Sharpe ratio for various allocations.
+ - **Performance Metrics Analysis:** Evaluated mean return, variance, standard deviation, and Sharpe ratio for various allocations.

 ## Key Findings:
 - The 50/50 VOO and BLV allocation displayed the highest Sharpe ratio, indicating an optimal risk-to-return balance historically.